-Lankan police.
+In March 2024, Sri Lankan police stormed Hindu temple Vedukkunaari Hill Athi Sivan temple in Vavuniya North.
+Eight worshippers were arrested whilst Tamil National People's Front (TNPF) MP Selvarajah Kajendren was assaulted by Sri Lankan police.
 Although Vedukkunaari Hill Athi Sivan temple has been a place of worship for Tamil people for generations, it has been declared as an ancient Buddhist site by Sri Lanka's archaeology department.
 This forms part of Sri Lanka's ongoing efforts to colonise traditionally Tamil sites.
-284 Rights activists told Human Rights Watch the detained people were held for ten days and beaten while in custody, before police allegations were dismissed in court and they were released.
-285
+363 Rights activists told Human Rights Watch the detained people were held for ten days and beaten while in custody, before police allegations were dismissed in court and they were released.
+364